input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-6.md

     Choose a suitable pledge value.
     Advertise these new settings in the spreadsheet.

-5. IOHK will change the following general protocol parameter settings over the course of a few epochs:
+5. We will change the following general protocol parameter settings over the course of a few epochs:

     1. Saturation threshold (`k`);
     2. Influence factor (`a0`);